-Expedient is available to hedging relationships that reference an eligible reference rate (chapter 2) Expedient is available to derivatives that do not reference an eligible reference rate but are modified for discounting transition (chapter 2) Contractual changes must meet the scope conditions of Subtopic 848-20 (section 3.2) Other relevant conditions hedged forecasted · · - · al discontinuation of a referenced ecasted interest payment is ~ Underlying hedged forecasted transaction remains probable - designated hedged This expedient hedged risk. allows an entity to co ontinue hedge a ccounting upon a change in the The hedging relationship continues to be highly effective • Hedge documentation is updated under the guidance in section 4.3.20.
-Hedge effectiv Hedge effectiveness assessment (section 6.3.40) disregard a pote less in ways that essentially ndexes between the hedging Either the hedged item or the hedging instrument references an eligible reference rate √ 1 ✓ Hedge documentation is updated under the guidance in section 4.3.20 when an entity changes its subsequent effectiveness assessment method.
+Expedient is available to hedging relationships that reference an eligible reference rate Expedient is available to derivatives that do not reference an eligible reference rate but are modified for discounting transition Contractual changes must meet the scope conditions of Subtopic 848-20 Other relevant conditions Probability of I nedged forecasted transaction (se ction 6.3.20) al discontinuation of a referenced ecasted interest payment is ✓ Underlying hedged forecasted transaction remains probable Change in the designated hedged risk (section 6.3.30) This expedient allows an entity to continue hedge accounting upon a change in the hedged risk. √ The hedging relationship continues to be highly effective Hedge documentation is updated under the guidance in section 4.3.20.
+Hedge effectiv eness assessment (section 6.3.40) This expedient allows an entity to assess effectiveness in ways that essentially disregard a potential mismatch in the variable rate indexes between the hedging instrument and the hedged item. √ 1 ✓ Either the hedged item or the hedging instrument references an eligible reference rate Hedge documentation is updated under the guidance in section 4.3.20 when an entity changes its subsequent effectiveness assessment method.

-Expedient is available to hedging relationships that reference an eligible reference rate (chapter 2) Expedient is available to derivatives that do not reference an eligible reference rate but are modified for discounting transition (chapter 2) Contractual changes must meet the scope conditions of Subtopic 848-20 (section 3.2) Other relevant conditions Shared risk exposure in a group of forecasted transactions (section 6.3.50) For hedges of portfolios of forecasted transactions that reference a rate affected by reference rate reform, this expedient allows an entity to disregard the requirement that individual hedged transactions must share the same risk exposure. ✓ Note: 1.
+Expedient is available to hedging relationships that reference an eligible reference rate Expedient is available to derivatives that do not reference an eligible reference rate but are modified for discounting transition Contractual changes must meet the scope conditions of Subtopic 848-20 (section 3.2) Other relevant conditions Shared risk exposure in a group of forecasted transactions (section 6.3.50) For hedges of portfolios of forecasted transactions that reference a rate affected by reference rate reform, this expedient allows an entity to disregard the requirement that individual hedged transactions must share the same risk exposure. ✓

 For a hedging relationship with a hedging instrument that does not reference an eligible reference rate but is modified for derivative discounting transition, an entity may elect certain optional expedients for subsequently assessing effectiveness.
 See Question 6.3.40.

-05-1 This Subtopic provides guidance related to optional expedients for the accounting for and financial reporting of cash flow hedges under Topic 815 on derivatives and hedging that are affected by reference rate reform.

-15-1 The guidance in this Subtopic provides optional expedients for certain requirements of Subtopics 815-20 and 815-30 related to the assessment of hedge effectiveness and the designation of cash flow hedges.
+- 05-1 This Subtopic provides guidance related to optional expedients for the accounting for and financial reporting of cash flow hedges under Topic 815 on derivatives and hedging that are affected by reference rate reform. - 15-1 The guidance in this Subtopic provides optional expedients for certain requirements of Subtopics 815-20 and 815-30 related to the assessment of hedge effectiveness and the designation of cash flow hedges.
 An entity shall continue to apply all other cash flow hedge accounting requirements specified in Subtopics 815-20 and 815-30.